jurisv/nodejs.extdirect/README.md

 module.exports = DXFormTest;
 ````

-NOTE: Remember, that you can always invoke serverside methods if you need them, and receive the response inside the callback.
+NOTE: Remember, that you can always invoke server-side methods if you need them, and receive the response inside the callback.
 This way you are not limited to existing prebuilt use cases in different widgets.
 Sample call would be simple as this:
 ````